South Platte River in Colorado

 Best flows

 Use the Deckers trend as the anchor.
-Stable releases are the cleanest signal for classic technical nymphing and short dry-fly windows; a storm bump or larger push should move you to softer banks, streamer water, or another branch with more room.
+Stable releases are the cleanest signal for classic technical nymphing and short dry-fly windows.
+A storm bump or larger push should move you to softer banks, streamer water, or another branch with more room.

-When to skip
+When to leave

-Skip the Deckers and Cheesman plan when parking and crowding leave no clean water, when wildfire or corridor restrictions change access, when section rules are unclear, or when higher flows remove safe wading in the water you intended to fish.
+Skip the Deckers and Cheesman plan when parking and crowding leave no clean water, when wildfire or area restrictions change access, when section rules are unclear, or when higher flows remove safe wading in the water you intended to fish.

 Local plan

-Decide whether the day is Cheesman canyon water, the easier Deckers corridor, or a backup branch before you rig.
+Decide whether the day is Cheesman canyon water, the easier Deckers area, or a backup branch before you rig.
 That choice determines hiking load, fly size, parking strategy, and how much crowd tolerance you need.

 Backup water